MiquelTorrecilla/Lane-condition-analysis-for-micromobility-app/README.md

 Then you need to execute this orders so you can train the detectors:

-'We have created a virtualenv named mm3.'
+' We have created a virtualenv named mm3. '

 module load cudnn/7.4 cuda/10.2